GasaGentille/neighborhood_App/README.md

 - update neigborhood details

-You can visit the application using:
+You can visit the application using live link: https://neighborhooddjango.herokuapp.com/

 ## SetUp/Installation instructions